 - 1/4 cup confectioners’ sugar (powdered sugar), for sprinkling

-3 Mix instant espresso powder, cocoa powder, boiling water, bourbon, salt: Put instant espresso and cocoa powder in a 2-cup (or larger) glass measuring cup.
+3 Mix instant espresso powder, cocoa powder, boiling water, bourbon, salt: Put instant espresso powder (or instant coffee) and cocoa powder in a large (at least 2 cup) glass measuring cup.
 Add enough boiling water to come up to the 1 cup measuring line.
 Mix until powders dissolve.
-Stir in whiskey and salt; let cool.
+Stir in the bourbon and salt.
+Set aside and let cool.

-4 Beat butter, add sugar, eggs, vanilla, baking soda, melted chocolate: Beat butter until fluffy (2-3 minutes on high).
-Add sugar and beat until well combined.
-Add the eggs one at a time, beating well between each addition.
-Beat in the vanilla extract, baking soda and melted chocolate, scraping down sides of bowl with a rubber spatula.
+4 Beat butter, add sugar, eggs, vanilla, baking soda, melted chocolate: Beat butter until fluffy (2-3 minutes on high using an electric mixer).
+Add sugar and beat a minute longer.
+Add the eggs one at a time, beating a minute after each addition.
+Add the vanilla extract, baking soda and melted chocolate.

 5 Alternate adding bourbon espresso mixture with flour: With the mixer on the lowest speed, beat in a third of the bourbon espresso cocoa mixture.
 When liquid is absorbed, beat in 1 cup flour.
 Repeat additions, ending with bourbon mixture.

 7 Cool, sprinkle with whisky and powdered sugar: Move the cake to a rack.
-Unmold after 15 minutes and sprinkle the cake with a little more bourbon whiskey.
+Gently un-mold after 15 minutes and sprinkle the cake with a little more bourbon whiskey.
 Let the cake cool completely before serving.
 Sprinkle powdered sugar through a mesh sieve over the cake before serving.